The first driverless tractor trial for the Australian sugar industry was demonstrated at the property of local Mackay cane farmer, Steve Young.

-The trial puts Mackay at the cutting edge of 21st century farming, a true display of the labour-saving possibilities of the future.
+The trial put Mackay at the cutting edge of 21st century farming, a true display of the labour-saving possibilities of the future.

-The project is being conducted by Japanese firm Hitachi and coordinated by local Mackay agricultural group Farmacist, one of Reef Catchments major contracted provider of agricultural precision planning services to the region.
+The project was conducted by Japanese firm Hitachi and coordinated by local Mackay agricultural group Farmacist, one of Reef Catchments major contracted provider of agricultural precision planning services to the region.
 It sees the trial of an autonomous robotic tractor at a Homebush cane farm.

 This tractor will be guided using a new method of real-time positioning that does not rely on a local base station.
 High precision machine control is achieved utilising a real-time correction message transmitted by a Japanese satellite without the need for a local radio or access to the mobile network.